fzi-forschungszentrum-informatik/cartesian_controllers/resources/doc/Solver_details.md

 So, for your specific application, you will be tweaking the PD gains at some point.

 ### Solver parameters
-The common solver has two parameters:
+The common solver has several parameters:
 * **iterations**: The number of internally simulated cycles per control cycle.
   Increasing this number will give the solver more iterations to approach the given target.
   A value of `10` is a good default for the `CartesianMotionController` and the `CartesianComplianceController`.